jump-dev/KNITRO.jl/README.md

 Refer to [Knitro documentation](https://www.artelys.com/tools/knitro_doc/3_referenceManual/callableLibraryAPI.html) for a full specification of the Knitro's API.

-*The Artelys Knitro wrapper for Julia is supported by the JuliaOpt community (which originates the development of this package) and Artelys.
+*The Artelys Knitro wrapper for Julia is supported by the JuMP community (which originates the development of this package) and Artelys.
 Feel free to contact [Artelys support](mailto:support-knitro@artelys.com) if you encounter any problem with this interface or the solver.*